Meet the CSEPP Interns

 CSEPP undertakes many kinds of work: some with more substantial fieldwork components and others geared more toward work in an office or through formal meetings.
 Our staff will work with each intern to design a set of projects that align to the learning goals of the intern and the needs of the organization.
 Our team values open communication and invites interns to proactively discuss his/her learning needs throughout the internship period to ensure each intern has an excellent experience.

 The fields of social ecology and applied anthropology provide a broad framework for thinking as much as they inform applied practice in a particular discipline.
 As such, students from a wide variety of backgrounds can find a good fit as a CSEPP intern.
 We welcome both undergraduate and graduate students.
 While all interested students are welcome to apply, our experience has shown particularly close alignment to the following areas of study:

 - Community development

 - Public Policy

 Note to anthropology students with fieldwork requirements

 Many anthropology degree programs require a fieldwork component as part of your training.
 Working with CSEPP as an intern is an excellent way to gain fieldwork experience that meets the requirements of your program while also learning about the larger practice of social ecology and public policy.
 CSEPP staff will gladly work with you to design internship arrangements that meet the requirements of your program.

-The CSEPP main office is located in Ashland, Oregon and we maitain close ties with Southern Oregon University also located in Ashland.
-For most internship arrangements, dedicating at least a portion of your internship to working with our assicates at our office will prove valuable.
+The CSEPP main office is located in Ashland, Oregon and we maintain close ties with Southern Oregon University, also located in Ashland.
+For most internship arrangements, dedicating at least a portion of your internship to working with associates at our office will prove valuable.
 Given the range of work we undertake, remote work may be possible for some or all of your internship depending on the interests and needs of both the student and CSEPP staff.

 Internship length and time commitment